Case Result · Hazing

 Results

-The family reached numerous settlements with the University, fraternity and individual defendants responsible for failing to prevent the hazing of Marquis, failing to notify his family of his debilitating emotional health, and contributing to the emotional distress that caused his suicide.
+The family reached numerous settlements with the University, fraternity, and individual defendants responsible for failing to prevent the hazing of Marquis, failing to notify his family of his debilitating emotional health, and contributing to the emotional distress that caused his suicide.

 Impact